-Modern New House in Point Chevalier
+New House in Point Chevalier, Auckland

-The entry is from the upper, northern end where the building is constructed of substantial materials; banded concrete dry-block walls and polished concrete floors for maximum passive solar gain and a sense of visual strength and permanence in character.
+The entry is from the upper, northern end where the building is constructed of substantial materials; banded concrete dry-block walls and polished concrete floors, for maximum passive solar gain and a sense of visual strength and permanence.

-Internally the palette is that of white walls with Meranti plywood feature panelling and cabinetry with bursts of colour in the kitchen and bathrooms to brighten up each day.
+The exterior is mostly clad in black fibre cement panels, which visually recede behind the Pohutukawa trees.
+Bursts of red in paneling and front door, balance with the black cladding to project a more welcoming character.
+Internally the palette is that of white walls, Meranti plywood feature panels, and cabinetry; with pops of colour in the kitchen and bathrooms to brighten up each day.